-Below is a list of British slang and colloquial vernacular.
+Below is a list of British slang and colloquial vernacular, provided to us by the great team out our Brighton English school.
 You’ll find that many of them are negative exclamations, such as ‘Bloody Hell..’, either male-centric or misogynistic.
 While some are just plain funny.
 It’s definitely a reflection of British character, at least in previous, working class generations.
 If you Study English Abroad, see if you can hear some of these phrases as you explore Britain

 Alright? – This is a greeting, comprising ‘all right’, as in; ‘is all right with you?’.
 It is usually said as a question.
 An acceptable response would be to mimic the greeting; ‘Alright mate’ – ‘Alright’.

 Ace – Positive exclamation, equivalent to ‘great!’ or ‘Awesome!’

 Aye – It means yes.
 It is commonly used in Scotland.
 It was used in the film ”Brave Heart”,